Esther de Lange

-Esther M. R. de Lange ([ˈɛstər də ˈlɑŋə]; born 19 February 1975) is a Dutch politician serving as a Member of the European Parliament since 2007.
+Esther M. R. de Lange ([ˈɛstər də ˈlɑŋə]; born 19 February 1975) is a Dutch politician who served as a Member of the European Parliament (MEP) between 2007 and 2024.
 A member of the Christian Democratic Appeal (CDA), part of the European People's Party (EPP), she was elected as delegation leader in the European Parliament at a party conference on 2 November 2013 in Leeuwarden, a position she assumed the following year.
 In July 2014 she was elected as Vice President of the EPP Group in the European Parliament and in June 2018 as Vice President of the EPP Party.
+De Lange stepped down as MEP in February 2024.

 Political career

-After having been voted Member of the European Parliament in the 2014 European elections, De Lange was elected one of the vice presidents of the EPP Group in the European Parliament, responsible for the relations with national legislatures.
+De Lange assisted MEP Albert Jan Maat from 1999 until 2007.
+After having been voted Member of the European Parliament in the 2014 European elections, she was elected one of the vice presidents of the EPP Group in the European Parliament, responsible for the relations with national legislatures.

 During the 8th parliamentary term De Lange was a member of the Committee on Economic and Monetary Affairs (ECON), and of the Committee on Industry, Research, and Energy (ITRE).
 In the current parliamentary term, De Lange is a member of the Committee on the Environment, Public Health, and Food Safety (ENVI) and of the Committee on Economic and Monetary Affairs (ECON).
 She later also joined the Parliament's delegation to the Conference on the Future of Europe (2021) and the Special Committee on the COVID-19 pandemic (2022).

 Previously, she was a member of the Committee on the Environment, Public Health, and Food Safety (ENVI); the Committee on Agriculture and Rural Development (AGRI); and the Committee on Budgetary Control (BUDG).
 Besides that, De Lange was a member of the delegation for relations with India, and was Vice-Chair of the Delegation for the relations with Iraq.

 In addition to her committee assignments, De Lange is also member of the delegations for the EU relations with the United States and Russia.
 She chairs the MEP Water Group. and is also a member of the European Parliament Intergroup on the Welfare and Conservation of Animals, the European Parliament Intergroup on LGBT Rights and the MEPs Against Cancer group.